carddev81/kickstart-jersey-webservices-template/README.md

 **NOTE** Basic user roles configured are **ADMIN** and **USER**.

-1. MySQL driver jar (add this to your server installation in a path like:  ${wlp.install.dir}\databasedriverswas9\mysql) 2 Datasource configuration for liberty server is below:
+1. MySQL driver jar (add this to your server installation in a path like within a liberty server:  ${wlp.install.dir}\databasedriverswas9\mysql)
+2. Datasource configuration for liberty server is below:
 ```
   <jdbcDriver id="mysqlJdbcDriver">
     <library>